What you need to know right now about the 2018 midterm elections

 Races to watch: ME-02 (Poliquin)

-November outlook: Democrats would like to take back the last Republican-held seat in Maine's 2nd District, but that could prove tougher than expected.
+Democrats would like to take back the last Republican-held seat in Maine's 2nd District, but that could prove tougher than expected.
 The district's support of Trump (giving him an electoral vote in 2016) and Rep. Bruce Poliquin's strong cash advantage will be tough to beat in this northern Maine seat.
 CNN currently rates the race as likely Republican, though the governor's race could provide Democrats a place to flip a state executive seat from red to blue.
-Independent Sen. Angus King is up for re-election.
+Independent Sen. Angus King

 • North Dakota

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.